Breast Reconstruction Surgery

 Immediate breast reconstruction is performed at the same time that breast tissue is surgically removed either via a lumpectomy or mastectomy.

 When breast reconstruction is performed immediately after a lumpectomy, your plastic surgeon will rearrange the remaining breast tissue and optimize the breast shape, typically by performing a breast lift or a breast reduction.
 This option may be available if you have small localized tumors.
+It usually requires radiation and will be determined by your oncology care team.

-When breast reconstruction is performed immediately following a mastectomy, your plastic surgeon will fill the empty space where the breast tissue was removed with a tissue expander, an implant, or a tissue flap.
+When breast reconstruction is performed immediately following a mastectomy, your plastic surgeon will fill the space where the breast tissue was removed with a tissue expander, an implant, or a tissue flap.

 Benefits of Immediate Breast Reconstruction